 ‘So the millennial argument?’

 ‘You’re doing it right now.
 You think anyone else would have dared pull a stunt like you did?’

 ‘I see that as a strength.’
-Ram exploded, finally feeling more like himself in the past year plus.
-He finally felt like the rebel who organized the street protests back in Russia during his college years and it kicked a memory of youthful vigour back into him.
+Ram exploded, finally feeling more like himself in the past year.
+He finally felt like the rebel who organized street protests back in Russia during his college years and the memory jolted some youthful vigour back into him.

 ‘Of course you would see it that way,’ Mr Jamal retorted.
 ‘That brash idiocy is the reason you need to be taught your lesson,’